parthenocissus/krcdnc/content/projects/data-storytelling-workshops.md

       caption: "<a href='https://www.youtube.com/watch?v=T2PH3liBbpo' target='_blank'>Information Video</a> for InvolvedNotInvalid Initiative, Belgrade"
 lead: "Workshops that combine storytelling and databases.
 Data-driven design as a narrative form.
 Journalists as cartographers, writers as chart makers, film directors as data communicators, poets as statisticians.
 In the network age, no narrative form stays untouched by data."

 Peter Turchi claims that <a href='http://tupress.org/books/maps-of-the-imagination' target='_blank'>writers are similar to cartographers</a>.
-As a co-author and illustrator of <a href='/work/projects/bantustan-book'><span class='italic-style'>Bantustan: The Atlas of a Journey</span></a>, an interactive prose book with a lot of maps and infographics, I couldn't agree more.
+As a co-author and illustrator of <a href='/work/projects/bantustan-book'><span class='italic-style'>Bantustan: Atlas of a Journey</span></a>, an interactive prose book with a lot of maps and infographics, I couldn't agree more.

 This workshop is devoted to the narrative art of communicating insights gained from data analysis.
 We choose a data sourse, do the analysis, formulate insights, and than try to find the most effective way of communicating these insights.
 In other words, we're trying to tell a story that includes numbers and measurements.